matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 - Lots of other new clients!

+### Testresults without fallback

+So far I haven't found a client that completely breaks without the fallback.
+All clients that support rendering rich replies don't break, when there is no fallback according to my tests (at least Nheko, Element/Web, FluffyChat and NeoChat were tested and some events without fallback are in #nheko:nheko.im and I haven't heard of any breakage).
+Those clients just show the reply as normal and otherwise seem to work completely fine as well.
+Element Android and Element iOS just don't show what message was replied to.
+Other clients haven't been tested by the author, but since the `content` of an event is untrusted, a client should not break if there is no reply fallback.
+Otherwise this would be a trivial abuse vector.

 ## Appendix B: Issues with the current fallbacks

 This section was moved to the back of this MSC, because it is fairly long and